Nasir El-Rufai: Minister of the Federal Capital Territory (2003–2007)

-In July 2003, he was appointed the Minister of the Federal Capital Territory.
-During his tenure, he presided over a radical transformation of the federal capital earlier riddled with corruption and vast deviation from the original masterplan.
+In July 2003, he was sworn in as the Minister of the Federal Capital Territory.
+During his tenure, he presided over a radical transformation of the federal capital earlier riddled with corruption and vast deviation from the original Abuja masterplan.
 With the establishment of the Abuja Geographic Information System, the capital became the first municipality in Nigeria with a computerised land register and information system.

 After el-Rufai's appointment was approved by the Nigerian Senate, he accused two senators, Jonathan Zwingina and Ibrahim Mantu (deputy senate president), of asking him for a bribe of $414,000 before his nomination as a minister was approved.
 Both senators denied the accusation, with Mantu calling him a 'pathological liar'.
+However, a public hearing convened by the Senate on the matter indicated that El-Rufai may have been telling the truth when both Mantu and Zwingina failed to swear or affirm using the Quran or Bible to say the truth and nothing but the truth, when El-Rufai willingly did so.

 A year into el-Rufai's tenure, members of the Senate Public Accounts Committee accused him of paying exorbitant salaries to staff without proper approval and demanded that he reimburse the state.
 In response, el-Rufai retorted: "Silence is the best answer to a fool".
 This remark angered the Senate, which went on a two-day strike, demanding that the President sack him for his comments.
 President Obasanjo issued an apology on his behalf, but it was swiftly rejected by the Senate.
 As a result, el-Rufai appeared before the Senate to formally apologise, stating "I did not mean what I said.
 I certainly did not mean to refer to the senators [as fools].
 The statement is inappropriate.
 I made a mistake and I am sorry."

-Along with the President and members of the Economic Management Team, Rufai led the reform of the Nigerian public service which had become dysfunctional during years of military dictatorship.
-At various times during his tenure as Minister, he oversaw the Federal Ministries of Commerce (twice) and Interior.
+Along with the President and members of the Economic Management Team, El-Rufai led the reform of the Nigerian public service which had become dysfunctional during years of military dictatorship.
+At various times during his tenure as Minister of the Federal Capital Territory, he was tasked to oversee other agencies like the Federal Ministries of Commerce (twice) and Interior.
 He also chaired several high-profile cabinet committees that led to the establishment of a mortgage system in Nigeria, National ID card system for Nigeria, Electric Power Supply Improvement and the sale of Federal Government real estate in Abuja.

 During the last days of the Obasanjo administration, Nuhu Ribadu, a one-time El-Rufai ally described him as the "de facto No. 2 official", tagging him with the role of Vice President, especially after the fall-out between Obasanjo and his vice president Atiku Abubakar.
 It is believed that Obasanjo's trust and confidence in El-Rufai angered a vast majority of the political class, which would later persecute him.